MarkMizzi/blog/content/posts/postgres_heapfile2.md

 ```

 So out of line storage incurs a 50% slowdown.
 Not great.
 Obviously these figures can vary widely depending on the size of TOASTed values.
 This case is the most extreme comparision, since for larger rows out of line storage is inevitable.

+Compression, on the other hand almost always speeds things up, as it reduces the number of pages that need to be loaded from disk.